Post Date: December 17, 2014

 Age at sentencing: 29

-Nature of priors: Barbara’s criminal record is closely tied to her addiction to methamphetamine.
+Nature of priors: Barbra’s criminal record is closely tied to her addiction to methamphetamine.
 She was charged with three counts of second degree possession of a controlled substance in 1987 and 1989 as a result of her relationships with drug-dealing boyfriends.
 In 1989 and 1991, she stole a pair of sneakers and cigarettes while high on meth and was charged with third degree theft.
-In 1991, Barbara was charged with forgery after buying work clothes with a lost credit card.
-She pled guilty to all charges.
+In 1991, Barbra was charged with forgery after buying work clothes with a lost credit card.
+She pleaded guilty to all charges.